rust-lang/rfcs/text/0000-feature-metadata-doc-cfg.md

    validate the contained information in any way.
 2. Pass this information as a string via `--config-json`.
-If string length exceeds a limit (e.g., 2000 characters), write this configuration instead to a temporary build JSON file. (this also helps to avoid maximum argument length restrictions).
+If string length exceeds a limit (e.g., 2000 characters), write this configuration instead to a temporary build JSON file. (to avoid maximum argument length restrictions and keep verbose output concise).
-3. Find any `rustdoc.toml` files and pass their paths to `rustdoc` using `--config-toml`
+3. Find files named `rustdoc.toml` and pass their paths to `rustdoc` using `--config-toml`; no parsing of these files is necessary.

 Cargo should use the following precedence (later items take priority over earlier items):